 The Dutch TIKA Foundation has been established to support underprivileged children in Nepal to get a better future, by improving their environment and their learning opportunities.

 In 2006 Marcel and Ankie van Wersch worked as volunteers in an orphanage in Nepal.
 They decided that when they got back home, they would raise money to set up a ‘better’ children’s home, where children would not just have a roof over their heads, but where they would get the attention they need as well as and proper education.
 This is when they met Tej Shrestha former Red Cross teamleader and asked him to be part of this project..

 |This is why in 2007 we set up our foundation.
 We decided to open a small scaled children’s home, as soon as we would have gathered 3 years of funding in advance.
-This lead to the opening of New Life Children’s Home in Pepsi Cola (Kathmandu) in February 2008.
+In February 2008 this lead to the opening of New Life Children’s Home in Pepsi Cola (Kathmandu), called home by 15 children who are lovingly looked after by Didi Sushma.|

-|Since then we have set up a set of new projects, such as Career Building International Academy, a school (also in Pepsi Cola, Kathmandu) where children can get quality education for an affordable school fee.
-The school gives about 20% of its students a scholarship, so that even children whose parents cannot afford to give them any education at all, get a chance at a better future.|
+|Since then we have set up new projects in the field of education, schools as Career Building International Academy, (in Pepsi Cola, Kathmandu) and Shalom Academy in Banepa, where children get quality education for an affordable school fee.
+The school gives about 20% of its students a scholarship, so that even children of poor families get a chance at a better future.|

-Also, we are running a Girls’ Scholarship Program in the rural region Solokhumbu (started in 2009), where girls often don’t get a chance to go to school at all.
+|We are running a Girls’ Scholarship Program in the rural region Solokhumbu (Everest) where girls often don’t get a chance to go to school at all.
 With our help, 36 girls get to go to a school that offers quality education.|

-|In Banepa (Kavre region), where street children are offered scholarships: education.
+|In Banepa (Kavre region), where street children are offered education.
 We had been asked by the Red Cross to set up and manage this project.
-We support younger children with regular education and extra classes, as most of them haven’t been send to school at all.
+We support children with food, regular education and extra classes, as most of them haven’t been send to school at all.
 Some of them we even offered hostel facilities.|

 |Of course we need funding to realize and continue our projects, year after year.
-Please see our page “Doneren/helpen” for your contribution to our goals.
+Please see the Donation link for your contribution to our goals.
 If you would like more information or have any questions about our projects in Nepal or donations, please send an e-mail to firstname.lastname@example.org.|

-This means that our initiatives can be operated in the long run.
-We do not finance single excursion or a new set of clothes, but focus on education, health care, and self-reliance|
+Durability: Our initiatives will be operated in the long run.
+We focus on education, health care, and self-reliance|